 Healthcare facilities have several industry-specific hazards which put employees at risk of contracting an infectious disease:

 Laboratory workers are regularly exposed to unique biological hazards and bloodborne pathogens in the workplace, which could cause infectious diseases.
 This could occur due to contact with:

 Sanitation and refuse workers are constantly at risk of coming into contact with hazardous and infectious materials.
-According to the World Health Organization, 15% of healthcare waste contains hazardous material which could be infectious, toxic, or radioactive.
-When sanitation workers are handling trash which contains infectious waste, they may be pricked by an infected needle or come into direct contact with a bloodborne pathogen or infectious agent.
+According to the World Health Organization, 15% of healthcare waste contains hazardous material that could be infectious, toxic, or radioactive.
+When sanitation workers are handling trash that contains infectious waste, they may be pricked by an infected needle or come into direct contact with a bloodborne pathogen or infectious agent.

 Remember that while some professions are at a higher risk for infectious diseases, you can become infected in any environment where an infected person is present.
 All that is required is some form of direct or indirect contact with the infected individual or with infectious agents.